CMSC216 Project 3: Assembly Coding and Debugging

 Figure 1: Summary of general purpose register usages in x86-64.

-3.4 Structure of batt_update_asm.s
+3.4 Structure of thermo_update_asm.s

-Below is a rough outline of the structure of required assmebly file.
-Consider copying this file as you get started and commenting parts of it out as needed.
+Consider copying this file as you get started and commenting parts of

-.global set_batt_from_ports
+.global set_temp_from_ports

 ## ENTRY POINT FOR REQUIRED FUNCTION